felipemacedo1/felipemacedo1/README.md

 ## ~ Current Project:
 - **[CryptoTool](https://github.com/shem-org/CryptoTool)**: An educational tool focused on the implementation of cryptographic algorithms in Go.
-The project supports various encryption techniques and aims to become a library for encrypting and decrypting data in future projects.
+While it leverages existing libraries for encryption techniques, the primary goal is to offer a modular and easy-to-use framework for future projects.

 <!--
 ### Some Projects: